Arunprakash-A/Arunprakash-a.github.io/_posts/2024-08-10-All_About_nn_Module.md

     tensor([-0.8912], grad_fn=<AddBackward0>)

-Immediate children of the head module: MLP module, What?
+Immediate children of the head module are the `MLP` module alone, What?
 Why?

 {% highlight python linenos %}